 To learn more about advance care planning check out the Advance Care Planning Australia (ACPA) free online training modules under the Education and Learning section of the Residential Aged Care toolkit.

-The ELDAC Legal Toolkit provides additional resources in advance care planning.
+The ELDAC End of Life Law Toolkit provides additional resources in advance care planning.

 Dementia Australia (formerly Alzheimer’s Australia) developed Start2Talk.
 This a comprehensive resource can assist Australians to start the conversations and to become involved in planning ahead for the future in case they have a sudden accident, become very ill, or develop a condition such as dementia that affects memory and the ability to plan.
 Planning ahead can include issues related to finances, lifestyle or healthcare.
 It gives information needed to make decisions and to put them into action.